 Monthly Reports:

 These are your regular check-ups.
-They help you keep a close eye on the day-to-day financial activities of your property.
+Property management monthly reports help you keep a close eye on the day-to-day financial activities of your property.
 Monthly reports are great for spotting trends and addressing issues before they become major problems.
 For example, if you notice your maintenance costs are higher than usual, you can investigate and take action promptly.

 Quarterly Reports: